Privacy, in plain language

 What we can — and can't — see

 SchedYOUall has no connection to your email account.
 We receive only the messages you (or a Gmail filter you set up and control) forward to your private @in.schedyouall.com address.
-The only Google permissions we request are calendar ones: reading your calendar list and free/busy times, and creating events.
+The only Google permissions we request are calendar ones: reading your calendar list and creating events.
 No Gmail scopes, ever.

 How long forwarded emails live